JYQ6918/Supply_Chain_Analysis_SQL/README.md

 ## QUESTION 3 Which Products?
-The products recommended for retailers are those products that can bring **high profit, high demand, and high demand/supply synchronization**.
+The products recommended for retailers are those products that can bring **high profit and high demand/supply synchronization**.

 ### High Profits
 The products that bring the most total profit are SKU59, SKU81, SKU52 for cosmetics, haircare, and skincare products respectively.